brittbrundage/miniProject1-601/README.md

 - Design patterns from Gang of Four by Christine
 - Class definition added by Christine
 - Object definition added by Christine
-- Statis definition added by Christine
+- Static definition added by Christine

 #### 2019-10-09